 Raphael smiled.
 “Well said, Jess.”

 Jess chuckled softly.
 “Of course, people from wildly different lives don’t always mesh after the first furious burst of passion, but more than one young lass who was destitute, sold for slavery, has found herself the proud owners of cozy little farms, former lover as patron, his own family’s farmhands helping her out until she is established.
 And sometimes, well, we all know a couple young women, ostensibly Highrock servitors, who really just care for the one Squire that saved them or touched their heart.
-Their wives in all but name, and seeing as how so many of those we saved had been sold as slaves, suffering the worst horrors imaginable, with no place to go, the dean, thank the gods, turns a blind eye.
-He let it be known that anyone who has dared the crucible of battle for Highrock, Squire or Aspirant, may keep to tend to his quarters one girl or boy he or she is handfasted to, all other conventions aside."
+They are wives in all but name, and seeing as how so many of those we saved had been sold as slaves, suffering the worst horrors imaginable, with no place to go, the dean, thank the gods, turns a blind eye.
+He let it be known that anyone who has dared the crucible of battle for Highrock, Squire or Aspirant, may handfast a girl or boy who touched their heart and live together without censure, all other conventions aside."

 Raphael nodded.
 “Sweet enough an ending, so long as noble scions don’t actually marry without their parent’s consent.
-More than one noble scion has handfasted a commoner in the heat of passion, his lover and any offspring given comfortable lives when duties of marriage at last make themselves known, and no one shames a noble’s mistress, for to insult her is to insult her patron, a foolish move few would dare, even in the capital.”
+More than one noble scion has handfasted a commoner in the heat of passion, his lover and any offspring given comfortable lives when duties of marriage at last make themselves known.
+Fortunately, no one dares to shame a noble’s mistress, for to insult her is to insult her patron, a foolish move few would dare, even in the capital.”

 Jess closed her eyes and smiled.
 “I’m glad.
 I’m glad that they can find some happiness to wash away the horrors they endured.”